PRICE ELASTICITY

 This is some text inside a div block.

 To measure price elasticity, it is necessary to analyze how sales respond to price changes.
-This key indicator makes it possible to optimize profitability without sacrificing volume.
+This key metric makes it possible to optimize profitability without sacrificing volume.
 It also helps identify opportunities to increase margins on inelastic products and protect price perception for price-sensitive items.
 A score of -1.5 thus indicates a high degree of demand responsiveness.

 May 28, 2026